hypov8/blender_kingpin_models/README.md

 v1.2.2 (blender 2.79+2.80) sep 2022
 - import using 1 shape key (using animall plugin method to set keys)
-- option to switch keyframe import modes ()
+- option to switch key frame import modes ()
 - merge blender 2.7 into 1 script
-- 2.79. import textures using nodes
+- 2.79.
+Import textures using nodes
-- using blenders .obj addon as a base for mesh data
+- using blenders.obj addon as a base for mesh data

-v1.2.3 (blender 2.79+2.80) oct 2022
+V1.2.3 (blender 2.79+2.80) oct 2022
-- added animation toolbar, based on animall plugin. for editing shape keys and vertex animation
+- added animation toolbar, based on animall plugin.
+For editing shape keys and vertex animation
 - importing of multiple selected models added
 - added new shape key import method.(absolute mode)

-v1.2.4
+V1.2.4
 - added quake3 to kingpin player model converter
-- added kingpin tool to toolbar: Build grid. used to align vertex, for better exported model compresion
+- added kingpin tool to toolbar: Build grid.
+Used to align vertex, for better exported model compression
 - import image will no longer duplicate existing images
 - added a mesh driver function. so animated meshes can be split into sections